![]() SAVING AND LOADING OBJECTS IN R The Workspace and History You've probably noticed already, when you start and quit R, you see

 have made some modifications to it.
 Now you want to write the file back to your

-binary format using save( ) as we did in the
+binary format using save() as we did in a

 Windows To save a console session: 1) Click in the R Console window to bring it to focus, 2) Pull down the File menu and choose Save to File..., 3) Proceed as you would when saving any other file.
 To print a console session: 1) Click in the R Console window to bring it to focus, 2) Pull down the File menu and choose Print..., 3) Be warned that this prints the entire console session, which can be VERY long.
 If you want to print just a part of it, highlight that part first, then follow steps 1 and 2.
 To save a graphic: 1) Click in the Graphics Device window to bring it to focus, 2) Pull down the File menu, choose Save as..., and choose the desired format, 3) Proceed as you would when saving any other file.
 (Note: If you want to share this graphic with friends who may not be using Windows, DON'T save it as a Metadata file.)
 To print a graphic: 1) Click in the Graphics Device window to bring it to focus, 2) Pull down the File menu and choose Print...
 Linux To save or print a console session: There is probably a way to do this, but I have never seen it documented.
 I highlight what I want to save or print, copy and paste it into a text editor like gedit, and then use that app to save or print.
 To save a graphic: In an R terminal session, issue the following command...